Comprehensive planning: United States

 In California the General Plan (also known as a comprehensive plan in other states) is a document providing a long-range plan for a city’s physical development.
 Local jurisdictions have freedom as to what their general plans include, however there are certain requirements under California state law that each general plan must meet; failure to do so could result in suspension of future development.
 Each general plan must include the vision, goals, and objectives of the city or county in terms of planning and development within eight different “elements” defined by the state as: land use, housing, circulation, conservation, noise, safety, open space, and environmental justice (added as an official element in 2016).

 Green General Plans

 Local governments are continually implementing green measures into their general plans to promote community-wide sustainable practices.
 Introducing green elements and environmental resource elements can help local governments reach goals by lowering greenhouse gas emissions, reducing waste, improving energy and water efficiency and complying with state and nationwide standards such as California’s Global Warming Solutions Act of 2006.

 Canada

 In Canada, comprehensive planning is generally known as strategic planning or visioning.
 It is usually accompanied by public consultation.
 When cities and municipalities engage in comprehensive planning the resulting document is known as an Official Community Plan or OCP for short.
 (In Alberta, the resultant document is referred to as a Municipal Development Plan.

 Iran

-Isfahan, Iran city council has strategy council whom has developed its full program.
+The city council of Isfahan, Iran, has a strategy council, which has developed its final program.